Close Menu

 And they were not commanded except to worship Allah, [being] sincere to Him in religion, inclining to truth, and to establish prayer and to give Zakah.
 And that is the correct religion.
 (Al-Quran 98:5)

-There are many Qur’anic verses apart from the above in this regard i.e verses that explain why Allah created us human beings which is to worship him.
-As we can see in Q 98:5, Allah explains further on the worship which includes performing solah, zakah and other worships.
-The main purpose why Allah created human beings is just to worship.
+There are many Qur’anic verses apart from the above in this regard i.e, verses that explain why Allah created us human beings, which is to worship him.
+As we can see in Q 98:5, Allah explains further on the worship which includes performing solah, zakah and other worship.
+The main purpose for which Allah created human beings is just to worship.
 Does this mean that we have to keep worshipping him without doing anything?

 Do we keep on worshipping Allah only on earth?